-[Insert screenshot and brief explanation here.]
+I used the code above to insert the required records into the Orders table.
+There was 1 warning as the description for the ADV-48-10F was long for the VARCHAR(50) datatype.

 In the Customers table, perform a query to count all records where the city is Woonsocket, Rhode Island.